dashkite/enchant/docs/policies-reference.md

 # Enchant Policies

 Enchant Policies are intended to be enforced by a Sky HTTP intermediary.
 A policies document defines a dictionary between domains and policies.
-Each domain may have an array of request and response polices.
+Each policy consists of an array of request and response rules.

-- Request policies are applied to requests for that domain, while response policies are applied to the response.
+- Request rules are applied to requests for that domain, while response rules are applied to the response.
-- Each policy consists of an array of rules.
-Each rule may include a condition, a context, and an action.
+- Each rule may include conditions, context, and actions.
-- For each rule, the context is loaded, the condition is evaluated, and, if satisfied, the action is performed.
-The context and condition are optional.
-If there’s no condition, the action will always be performed.
+- For each rule, the conditions are evaluated, and, if satisfied, the context is loaded and the action is performed.

+## Examples

+### Request Policy

 An example of a request policy might be something like this: